NEC Energy Solutions Awarded Two Projects Totaling 19MW from Gore Street Energy Storage Fund Plc. Portfolio

 Projects were acquired from Origami Energy and are owned by Gore Street Capital

-NEC Energy Solutions today announced it has been awarded contracts for two UK energy storage projects totaling 19MW.
+TOKYO, Nov 21, 2018 - (JCN Newswire) - NEC Corporation announced today that NEC Energy Solutions, a wholly-owned subsidiary, has been awarded contracts for two UK energy storage projects totaling 19MW.
 Origami Energy developed both projects that were acquired by Gore Street Energy Storage Fund Plc.
 The NEC contracts are full turnkey projects and will be supported by Nippon Koei (NK) to carry out the EPC scope.

 "These project awards and the continued success of the Gore Street Energy Storage Fund demonstrate investors' confidence in the value of energy storage as an attractive, long-term investment in a rapidly growing global market," said Steve Fludder, CEO of NEC Energy Solutions.
 "As a global leader in energy storage, we couldn't be happier with our role in the Gore Street Energy Storage Fund and we look forward to working with Gore Street Capital on future projects as they continue to build out their portfolio."